Aaron-Myers011/Pi-Hole/README.md

 <img src="https://i.imgur.com/EiGFPQI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to the Addlist tab on the left-hand side menu
+Go to the Add list tab on the left-hand side menu

-  We will be pasting the URL's from Fire bog into the Addresses bar
+  We will be pasting the URLs from Fire bog into the Addresses bar
 <img src="https://i.imgur.com/fLsNouD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Copy at least the Green (I will be including the Blue options) it is recommended to avoid the ones with lines through them as they may block the wrong things and break websites!
+Copy at least the Green (I will be including the blue options) it is recommended to avoid the ones with lines through them as they may block the wrong things and break websites!
 <img src="https://i.imgur.com/l3W2CxM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>